matomatical/reward-lab/workshop.md

 Cleaning up shop
 ----------------

-Next, let's apply apply a reinforcement learning algorithm to see what behaviours the agent learns given this reward function.
+Next, let's apply a reinforcement learning algorithm to see what behaviours the agent learns given this reward function.

 We'll need a neural network parametrisation of a policy we can train by gradient descent.
 The following code defines a small CNN-based policy network.